mrJean1/PyCocoa/README.rst

 Notes
 =====

-All PyCocoa source code has been statically checked_ with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using 64-bit Python
+All PyCocoa source code has been statically checked_ with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using 64-bit Python 2.7.18 and with
-2.7.18 and with Flake8_ using 64-bit Python 3.9.0.
+Flake8_ using 64-bit Python 3.9.0 on macOS 11.0.1 (10.16) Big Sur.

 Some alternatives to PyCocoa are (a) PyObjC_, the most comprehensive Python to Objective-C bridge (and included in `macOS' Python`_), (b) `Rubicon-ObjC`_ for Python 3.5+, taking advantage of Python's new typing_ annotations, (c) PyGUI_ for macOS_ and (d) wxPython_.

-*Last updated: Nov 16, 2020.*
+*Last updated: Nov 20, 2020.*

 .. image:: https://Img.Shields.io/pypi/pyversions/PyCocoa.svg?label=Python
   :target: https://PyPI.org/project/PyCocoa